Christ-Mind-Teachings/cmi-wom/_early/dth.md

 part to flower and be played through them.
-And in whatever way that you come to it, you will understand the words that I spoke, seemingly so long ago, when I was confronted with the finality of my drama, the finality of my own teaching — what some would the Crucifixion (I’ve never desired to emphasize *that* part of it; that was just stepping-stones to the Resurrection.)
+And in whatever way that you come to it, you will understand the words that I spoke, seemingly so long ago, when I was confronted with the finality of my drama, the finality of my own teaching — what some would the call Crucifixion (I’ve never desired to emphasize *that* part of it; that was just stepping-stones to the Resurrection.)
 And those words are simply this:
 Nevertheless, not my will, not the will of the separate fearful ego, but